apae89/cloud-native-toolstack-example/README.md

-# Introduction
+# Introduction (Work in Progress)

-This repository contains an minimum example of three cloud-native _Spring Boot_ based microservices communicating with each other via a
+This repository contains a minimum example of three cloud-native _Spring Boot_ based microservices communicating with each other via a
 REST API including an _Elastic Stack_ with _FileBeat_ for log analysis and _Jaeger_ to collect tracing information.